Adnan Golubović

-Adnan Golubović (born 22 July 1995) is a Slovenian professional footballer who plays as a goalkeeper for Koper.
+Adnan Golubović (born 22 July 1995) is a Slovenian professional footballer who plays as a goalkeeper for Superleague club Ballkani.

 Club career

 Golubović made his Slovenian PrvaLiga debut for Domžale on 21 May 2016 in a game against Krško.
 On 6 November 2018, he was released from his Catanzaro contract by mutual consent.
 On 2 July 2019, he then signed with Serie C club Vis Pesaro for one year, with the club holding an option to extend the contract for another year.

 On 11 January 2020, Golubović was loaned out to Bosnian Premier League club Sloboda Tuzla.
-In July 2020, he permanently joined Sloboda.
-In May 2021, Golubović left the Bosnian club.
+In July 2020, he joined the club on a permanent contract.
+In May 2021, Golubović left Sloboda.

+Before the start of the 2023–24 season, Golubović moved to Romanian Liga I club Dinamo București.
+He started the season as the first-choice goalkeeper, and recorded his first clean sheet on 14 August in a 1–0 victory against FC Botoșani.